 At the General Assembly of the State of Connecticut, holden at New Haven on the second Thursday of October, 1803.
 Upon the petition of Joel Foote, agent of the Ecclesiastical Society of Marlborough, and the rest of the inhabitants of said society, showing to this assembly that they are in three towns and three counties, and at a very great distance from the centers of those towns and counties to which they respectively belong and where public business is done in said towns and counties, and that many and great inconveniences arise to them from their present local situation, and that it would be greatly beneficial to them in a variety of respects to be incorporated into a town, with all the rights of such corporation in this state and with liberty of one representative to the General Assembly, as per petition of file dated the 27th day of April,

-Copyright © 2021 Marlborough Historical Society - All Rights Reserved.
+Copyright © 2023 Marlborough Preservation Society - All Rights Reserved.

 The Marlborough Historical Society is a registered 501(c)(3) non-profit organization.